M-arcus/cloudron-docs/docs/documentation/developer/packaging.md

 ### Requirements

-The Cloudron Store is a mechanism to share your app with others who use Cloudron.
+The Cloudron App Store is a mechanism to share your app with others who use Cloudron.
 To ensure that apps are maintained, secure and well supported, we enforce the following rules:

 * The app packaging code will be relocated to the [Cloudron Git Repo](https://git.cloudron.io/cloudron/).